The estimated reading time for this post is 130 seconds

-A job analysis involves collecting data on a job or occupation and making judgments about its relevancy.
-While data may be collected from incumbents through interviews or questionnaires, the product of the analysis is a description or specifications of the job, again, not a description of the person.
+To continue on, the process of a job analysis involves collecting data on a job or occupation and making judgments about its relevancy.
+While data may be collected from incumbents through interviews or questionnaires, the product of the analysis is about specifications of the job, not a description of the person.

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.